-As above, we follow the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL and DDSL.
+As above, we follow the guidance in Annex C of KCSIE (revised September 2021) which outlines the key responsibilities of the DSL and DDSL.

-11.3 Trustees including the role of the Safeguarding Governor
+11.3 Governing Body including the role of the Safeguarding Governor

-The roles and responsibilities of Trustees (including the SMC) are outlined in Part 2 of KCSIE (revised September 2020).
-In addition, the responsibilities are outlined in Appendix D.
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2021).
+In addition, we have outlined these responsibilities in Appendix D.